ponzu-cms/docs/src/Interfaces/API.md

 will be saved from the request in a "Pending" section which will is visible only within the CMS.

+To work with "Pending" data, implement the [`edtior.Mergeable`](/Interfaces/Editor#editormergeable) interface, which will add "Approve" and "Reject" buttons to your Content types' editor -- or implement [`api.Trustable`](#apitrustable) to bypass the "Pending" section altogether and become "Public" immediately.

 ##### Method Set

 ```go